ponoor/step-series-example-TouchDesigner/README.md

 ## Setting up
 - Please refer the [Tutrial section of the STEP400](https://ponoor.com/en/docs/step400/tutorial/) for wiring and network configuration.
 Be aware for the network address.
-This sample assumes that you hve configured the STEP400 to 10.0.0.101 and your PC to 10.0.0.10.
+This sample assumes that you have configured the STEP400 to 10.0.0.101 and your PC to 10.0.0.10.
 In case you have different IP, please change them accordingly.
 - Click "Activate" button to start OSC.
 - Select motor ID where you connected the stepper motor.
 - Select "Voltage" or "Current" mode.
 By clicking the slider, you can set the KVAL.